 The voucher gives a discount of 50% off the cost of your repair up to £50.
 For example, if you were to get your phone screen replaced for £20, you would pay £10 and the voucher would cover the other £10.
 Note that if your repair costs more than £100, you would only get £50 discounted off of the total.

 You must be a resident of a North London borough (Barnet, Camden, Enfield, Hackney, Haringey, Islington, Waltham Forest).
-Individuals are limited to one application at a time but can apply for an additional voucher after a repair has been completed or if a voucher has expired.
+Individuals are limited to one application at a time but can apply for an additional voucher after a repair has been completed.

 As soon as it becomes available, a voucher will be emailed directly to you.
-This voucher will include a QR code that will be scanned by businesses when it comes time to pay.
+This voucher will include a QR code that will be scanned by businesses when you bring in your item for repair.
 If you don’t have a phone, the QR code can also be printed.
 Check out your local library if you need any help with printing.

 Take a look at the map of participating businesses above.
 This will include businesses that do general repairs as well as businesses that only repair specific items (such as mobile phones).
 You are welcome to use the voucher at any participating business depending on their availability.
 To book a repair, please contact the business directly using the contact information provided.
 The voucher will be applied when it comes time to pay.